The NeverEnding Story II: The Next Chapter

 The NeverEnding Story II: The Next Chapter is a 1990 fantasy film and a sequel to The NeverEnding Story.
-It was directed by George T. Miller and stars Jonathan Brandis as Bastian Bux, Kenny Morrison as Atreyu, and Alexandra Johnes as the Childlike Empress.
+It was directed by George T. Miller and stars Jonathan Brandis as Bastian Bux, Kenny Morrison as Atreyu and Alexandra Johnes as the Childlike Empress.
 The only actor to return from the first film was Thomas Hill as Carl Conrad Coreander.
 The film used plot elements from Michael Ende's novel The Neverending Story (primarily the second half) but introduced a new storyline.

-Upon its American theatrical release in 1991, the Bugs Bunny animated short Box-Office Bunny was shown before the film.
-This short was also included on the VHS and LaserDisc release later that year.
+Upon its U.S. theatrical release in 1991, the Bugs Bunny cartoon Box-Office Bunny, directed by Darrell Van Citters, was shown before the film.
+The short was also included on both the VHS and LaserDisc releases of the film.

 Plot

 12-year-old Bastian Balthazar Bux seeks to join his school's swimming team, but his ability to jump off a diving board is marred by his fear of heights.
 He revisits Carl Conrad Coreander's antiquarian bookstore to seek advice on courage, where he rediscovers The Neverending Story and hears the Childlike Empress call out to him for aid.

 Bastian takes the book home while the Auryn amulet magically comes off the book cover, which Bastian takes and is summoned to Fantasia, where he meets a bird-like creature named Nimbly and is reunited with Atreyu in the beautiful Silver City.
 After the group encounters and escapes from armored giants, Bastian comes to understand that a force called the "Emptiness" is spreading across Fantasia.
 This force has been brought about by the evil sorceress Xayide, who seeks to seize power over Fantasia.
 To hinder Bastian's quest, Xayide's inventor Tri-Face develops an apparatus that strips Bastian of a memory each time he uses the Auryn amulet to make a wish.
 Nimbly was sent as a spy to persuade Bastian to make wishes until he is unable to remember why he came to Fantasia.

 Bastian and Atreyu seek out and capture Xayide.
 She seems to abandon her quest for power and agrees to lead the two to the Childlike Empress.
 During the travel to the Empress's Ivory Tower, Xayide tricks Bastian into believing that his friends will turn against him and manages to get him to wish for a series of ridiculous wishes.
 It also becomes obvious to Atreyu that they are being led aimlessly.